smithhj2001-sys/The-Persistence-of-Insulin-Shock-Therapy/index.md

 As soon as scientists at the University of Toronto successfully isolated insulin in 1921, pharmaceutical companies were aggressive in their attempts to corner national markets before competition could intercept customers.
 In the United States and Canada, Eli Lilly and Company capitalized on its early collaboration with the Toronto scientists to get ahead of its competitors and “distribute insulin on a much wider scale” than the scientists had planned.(42) Its tactics included distributing free insulin, restricting information about the manufacturing process, and fighting the university’s distribution of licenses to other pharmaceutical companies.(43) The company’s scientist was explicit in representing Eli Lilly’s desire to maintain a monopoly on insulin production, much to the confusion of the university’s pharmacologists.

 Once Eli Lilly lost its exclusive license, it was diligent in its outreach to physicians.
 Advertisements in The American Journal of the Medical Sciences emphasize that the cost of Eli Lilly’s insulin had declined to almost a quarter of the original cost in the span of fifteen months because the company aimed to pass savings to their “patrons.”(44) By November 1924, fifty-unit vials of Eli Lilly’s insulin cost fifty cents; 200-unit vials cost $1.55.(45) These tactics proved successful for the most ambitious companies.
 During the first year of production, insulin accounted for fourteen percent of Eli Lilly’s total sales and half of their profits.(46) Allen & Hanburys, the first company to produce insulin for commercial use in the United Kingdom alongside Burroughs Wellcome, claimed to have produced ninety-five percent of the country’s insulin in 1923.(47)

+{% include figure.html
+  class="left"
+  width="60%"
+  caption="An Eli Lilly advertisement on the front page of The American Journal of the Medical Sciences in 1924" image-path="/assets/images/ictsymptoms.png" %}

 The exact cost of insulin throughout the most popular era of ICT is difficult to discern from available documentation.
 Legal documents, however, indicate that insulin prices stabilized in the 1950s.
 The original animal-derived insulin patent expired in the late 1950s, at which time any company could use the original method of production to sell an abundance of cheap insulin.(48) In the United States, the 1951 Durham-Humphrey Amendment distinguished between prescription and non-prescription medications.
 The amendment exempted drugs that had already been on the market with proven safety records from requiring prescriptions, meaning animal-derived insulin did not require prescriptions for purchase.(49)